sseneca42/Outer-Wilds-Autosplitter/README.md

 __1.2.1__<br>
 -Added "Free Splits" for the dlc, with the possibility to split when entering/exiting the Stranger/Ring/Dream World.<br>
 __1.2.2__<br>
--Added 100% Splits & Signals Splits + an option to reset your savefile automatically + a lot of smaller stuff<br><br>
+-Added 100% Splits & Signals Splits + an option to reset your savefile automatically + a lot of smaller stuff<br>
+__1.2.3__<br>
+-Added descriptions to the Stranger's 100% Splits + WarpCore split fix + Secret Settings modification warning<br><br>
 __NEXT :__<br>
--Safety net against certain file modifications<br>
--Description for 100% Facts
+-Complete descriptions for every 100% splits
+-Improved scanning performance (?)

 ## Pantheon of gratitude